dhutapratama/docs/blade.md

 ```

 > **Note**
-> Blade's `{{ }}` echo statements are automatically sent through PHP's `htmlspecialchars` function to prevent XSS attacks.
+> Blade's `{{ }}` echo statements are automatically sent through GO's `htmlspecialchars` function to prevent XSS attacks.

 You are not limited to displaying the contents of the variables passed to the view.
-You may also echo the results of any PHP function.
-In fact, you can put any PHP code you wish inside of a Blade echo statement:
+You may also echo the results of any GO function.
+In fact, you can put any GO code you wish inside of a Blade echo statement:

 ```blade
 The current UNIX timestamp is {{ time() }}.